hjw8120/Simple-Linear-Regression/hw-01-slr.md

 #### Fitting a Regression Model:

-Fit a regression model to predict the number of bike rentals based on the temperature during the summer season.
+Fit a regression model to predict the number of bike rentals based on the temperature during the summer.

 ``` r
 summer_model <- lm(count ~ temp_c, data = summer_data)